oriolcervello/Noises-PD/ReadMe.md

 #### lp1_noise~ :
-generates a low pass filtered noise of 1rst order (decay of 20dB/decade) at the selected cut Freq
+generates a Butterworth low pass filtered noise of 1rst order (decay of 20dB/decade) at the selected cut Freq

 -Inlets: Message with (fc X), X=cut freq, pre-setted at 500Hz.